ryanbaldwin/FireKit/README.md

 ## Carthage
 1. [Install Carthage](https://github.com/Carthage/Carthage), if you haven't already.
-2. Add `github "ryanbaldwin/RealmSwiftFHIR" == 0.2.2` to the appropriate `Cartfile`
+2. Add `github "ryanbaldwin/FireKit" == 0.2.2` to the appropriate `Cartfile`
 3. Do a quick `carthage update` and add the [framework to your project](https://github.com/Carthage/Carthage#adding-frameworks-to-an-application) as you normally would.
 4. Build a kick ass health app and never worry about your datamodel again.

 ## Clone 'n Build
 1. [Install Carthage](https://github.com/Carthage/Carthage), if you haven't already.
 2. Clone this repo.
-3. `cd` into the `realm-swift-fhir` project directory where the various `Cartfile`s reside.
+3. `cd` into the `firekit` project directory where the various `Cartfile`s reside.
 4. run `./xcarthage bootstrap` to download the dependencies, both binary and external projects such as [Pascal Pfiffner](https://github.com/p2)'s `fhir-parser` (which does the actual parsing)
-5. Open the `realm-swift-fhir.xcworkspace`
+5. Open the `firekit.xcworkspace`
 6. Build and run the tests as you would for any other Xcode project.

-# Modifying RealmSwiftFHIR
+# Modifying FireKit
-All classes and tests in RealmSwiftFHIR are generated using [Pascal Pfiffner](https://github.com/p2)'s [smart-on-fhir/fhir-parser](https://github.com/smart-on-fhir/fhir-parser) and some old Swift3 templates he once had which I modified.
+All classes and tests in FireKit are generated using [Pascal Pfiffner](https://github.com/p2)'s [smart-on-fhir/fhir-parser](https://github.com/smart-on-fhir/fhir-parser) and some old Swift3 templates he once had which I modified.
 Therefore, if you're interested in modifying the classes/tests, then it's best to modify the templates and re-generate the `*.swift` files.

 The templates can be found in the `fhir-parser-resources/FHIR-1.6.0` directory.
 The main file's you'll be looking at modifying are:
  - `template-resource.swift`